wabbajack-tools/wabbajack/README.md

 ### FAQ

+**How do I get Wabbjack to handle mods from `X`**

+Look at the `RECIPES.md` file, we keep a knowledgebase of how to deal with given types of mods in that file.

 **Why does each modpack install another copy of Mod Organizer 2?**

 Self-contained folders are a cleaner abstraction than dumping tons of modlists into the same set of folders.
 It's easy to uninstall a modlist (simply delete the folder),